MeteoSwiss-APN/dawn/dawn/docs/parallel_model.rst

 Execution Model from Internal Structures
 ----------------------------------------

-We assume that every back end upholds the following execution model:
+The above assumptions require the following execution order:

 .. code:: c++